mokhosh/filament-kanban/README.md

 I recommend you create a string backed Enum for your statuses, which you can use as a cast on your model as well.
 You can use the trait `IsKanbanStatus` so you can easily transform your enum cases for the kanban board using the `statuses` method on your enum.

+I recommend you cast your `status` attribute to the enum that you have created.

 I also recommend using the [Spatie Eloquent Sortable](https://github.com/spatie/eloquent-sortable) package on your model to get the `ordered` and `setNewOrder` methods for free.

 ## Customization